maxwolf621/AZ/az-104/Test/VNet.md

 - See priority 110 in the image above.

 :red_circle: All traffic between TD1 and TD2 must be allowed.
-- When you create a network security group, the default rules of a network security group always allow traffic coming from WITHIN the virtual network.
+- When you create a network security group, the default rules of a network security group always allow traffic coming from WITHIN THE VNet.
 - No action is needed from your side.

 :red_circle: Restrict all other external network traffic from accessing `TDVnet1`.
 - The default rules of a network security group explicitly deny all incoming traffic.
 - No action is needed from your side.

-Hence, the answer is: 1

 ## Resize VNet IP address space in a peering status & Sync the peering